 Ms. Bradley led the TCC Touring Choir on a visit to Austria, the Czech Republic, and Germany, where they performed with the Vienna Boys Choir in the 9th World Choral Festival, and, in the same season, prepared them to sing in Britten’s War Requiem with the Toronto Symphony Orchestra.
 She has also taken the Chorus to Rio de Janeiro and Buenos Aires to participate in the Melodia Festival, and they were one of only 25 choirs invited to participate in the 9th World Choral Symposium in Puerto Madryn, Argentina.
 Ms. Bradley and the Chorus participated in the world-renowned Adolf Fredrik Music School’s 2012 Let the Future Sing festival in Stockholm, Sweden, and in Canada’s Podium 2012 in Ottawa.
 The TCC has been selected as one of only 24 choirs worldwide to perform at the 11th IFCM World Symposium on Choral Music, Barcelona, in 2017.

 Ms. Bradley is thrilled to have been selected as the conductor of OYC 2017 and is especially excited that OYC will be held in our Nation’s Capital during our sesquicentennial year!
 She is looking forward to sharing music from the Maori traditions of New Zealand as well as wonderful repertoire from Canadian and New Zealand composers.

-The Ontario Youth Choir gratefully acknowledges support from Choirs Ontario members and donors, the Ontario Arts Council, the Toronto Arts Council, The Vern and Frieda Heinrichs Foundation, The J.P.
+The Ontario Youth Choir gratefully acknowledges support from Choirs Ontario members and donors, the Ontario Arts Council, the Ontario Arts Foundation, The Vern and Frieda Heinrichs Foundation, The J.P.
 Bickell Foundation and the Flora Morrison Fund at the Toronto Community Foundation.